← Back to writing

 They treat a screenshot as an image file—a .png or a .jpg sitting in an S3 bucket.
 But for an investigator or an analyst presenting findings to a decision-maker, an image file is not evidence.
 An image file is a claim.
 Evidence is a claim backed by a verifiable chain of custody.

 To build a professional-grade intelligence platform, you must move beyond “capturing pixels” and into Evidence Engineering.
+This is the same preservation logic behind WebForensicsLab, Oopsbusted, and my broader evidence and forensics work.
 This essay explores how to design systems that create artifacts capable of surviving scrutiny.

 1. The Ephemerality of the Web